FIameCaster/prism-code-editor/readme.md

 ## Extensions

 Most behavior isn't included by default and must be imported.
 This is to keep the core small for those who don't need the extra functionality.
-Beneath you can see how to import all extensions.
-To see how to add extensions, see [advanced usage](#advanced-usage).
+See [advanced usage](#advanced-usage) for how to add extensions.

+There are extensions adding:

+- Many common commands
+- Bracket matching and rainbow brackets
+- Tag matching
+- Indentation guides
+- Search, regex search and replace
+- Selection match highlighting
+- A copy button
+- Read-only code folding

+The default commands extension includes:

+- Line- and block comment toggling
+- Wrapping selection in brackets/quotes
+- Automatic closing of brackets, quotes, and tags
+- Automatic indentation and indentation with Tab key
+- Moving/copying lines with arrow keys

+### Importing extensions

 ```javascript
 import { matchBrackets } from "prism-code-editor/match-brackets"